Host University for Melbourne, Australia

 Waterfront Campus

 The Geelong Waterfront campus, located on Corio Bay in the city center, is within walking distance to the beach and the city’s cafés, restaurants, and walking paths.
 More than 1,200 students are based at the Waterfront campus whose buildings have been renovated to create a modern and impressive campus.
 Facilities for architecture students include an expansive modern design studio, fully equipped workshop, a photographic studio, computer laboratories, and access to CAD facilities and the processes of parametric modeling.
-Areas of study include political science, public policy and governance, international relations, globalisation, journalism and communications, architecture and construction management, nursing, occupational therapy, and social work.
+Areas of study include political science, public policy and governance, international relations, globalization, journalism and communications, architecture and construction management, nursing, occupational therapy, and social work.